merenlab/merenlab.org/_posts/anvio/2019-10-18-visualizing-coverages.md

 Typically, you start with a reference file input in FASTA format.
 For simiplicity, let's say this is a reference genome.
 Bowtie2 takes this FASTA file and uses a Burrows-Wheeler Transformation to convert it to a Bowtie2 index.
 This is a method of compressing your data by cyclically rotating the sequence to get all possible rotations of the sequence, ordering them alphabetically, ranking each letter by its occurance, and keeping only the right most column of data.
 The ordering means that the rank, the n<sup>th</sup> time that that letter has appeared in the sequence, is the same in the first and last columns.
 The letters are also assigned a count value, in other words their original position in the sequence.
 We can use the Last to First (LF) function to match a character with its rank (these values are stored by the algorithm) and use the Walk Left function to reconstruct the initial sequence from these data.
 More information on these functions can be found [here](https://ocw.mit.edu/courses/biology/7-91j-foundations-of-computational-and-systems-biology-spring-2014/lecture-slides/MIT7_91JS14_Lecture5.pdf).

 Ok, so now we have a Bowtie2 index, how do we actually map the reads?
 Our input reads will typically be in FASTQ format, so we'll have the read information and a quality score for each base.
 To find reads that match exactly, we use something called a Full-text index in Minute space (FM) index.
 This matches your read from right to left (5' to 3') to the Bowtie2 index.
 Each iteration of top and bottom using the FM index indicates the range of rows in the index that have progressively longer matches to our query read.
 If the range is 0, it means that there's nothing that matches the read sequence exactly and it wouldn't be mapped.
 But we can immediately think of a problem here.
 What if there are sequencing errors in our data, or more importantly, true biological variation?
 We want to be able to map reads that aren't a perfect match.
 To get around this, Bowtie2 uses a backtracking alignment search.
-When it encounters a mismatch, it attempts to add all of the differernt bases to see what matches and then continues.
+When it encounters a mismatch, it attempts to add all of the different bases to see what matches and then continues.
 It can also try to backtrack to the lowest quality match, replace this with another base and continue from there.
 The number of mismatches and amount of backtracking is limited to avoid reads mapping that do not belong in that position.
 This algorithm is "greedy", meaning it will keep the first mismatch that works but not necessarily the best one.
 Bowtie2 can be forced to use the best one by supplying the flag `--best`.
-Because Bowtie2 restricts the amount of backtracking, it may seem like it is biased toward the right hand side of the read, however the left hand side of the read is typically higher quality, and Bowtie2 can use a mirrow index to avoid this bias.
+Because Bowtie2 restricts the amount of backtracking, it may seem like it is biased toward the right hand side of the read, however the left hand side of the read is typically higher quality, and Bowtie2 can use a mirror index to avoid this bias.
 A mirror index is the reference sequence reverse complementd and made into a Bowtie2 index, then mapping reversed reads to this index.
 Again, see [here](https://ocw.mit.edu/courses/biology/7-91j-foundations-of-computational-and-systems-biology-spring-2014/lecture-slides/MIT7_91JS14_Lecture5.pdf) for more information.

 Alright, the reads have now been mapped, but where are these reads in the reference?
 To determine this, we take the suffix array, or in other words the file that was generated that kept track of the postition of every base in the original sequence.
 Unfortunately, this complete file is very large, so instead of keeping the entire thing, Bowtie2 keeps every 32nd entry (this number can be adjusted) and then uses the Walk-Left function (which reconstucts the initial sequence) until it hits the suffix of interest.